HL7/cql/input/pages/04-logicalspecification.md

 The Multiply operator performs numeric multiplication of its arguments.

 For multiplication operations involving quantities, the resulting quantity will have the appropriate unit.
+Attempting to operate on quantities with invalid or special units will result in null.

 If either argument is null, the result is null.